-Subchapter K, Foster Care Services: Daily Care, Problem Management Division 1, Additional Requirements for Infant Care September 2010

-(a) Caregivers must feed an infant based on the recommendations of the infant's licensed physician.

-(b) Unless recommendations from the service team are contrary, caregivers must hold the infant while feeding him if the infant is:

-(1) Birth through six months old; or

-(2) Unable to sit unassisted in a high chair or other seating equipment during feeding.

-- (c) Caregivers must never prop a bottle by supporting it with anything other than the child or adult's hand. - (d) A caregiver who cares for more than one infant must:

-- (1) Sterilize shared bottles or training cups between uses by different infants; and - Medium - (2) Clean high chair trays before each use.

-Best practice suggests:
+3 Subchapter K, Foster Care Services: Daily Care, Problem Management Division 1, Additional Requirements for Infant Care September 2010 Medium (a) Caregivers must feed an infant based on the recommendations of the infant's licensed physician.
+Medium (b) Unless recommendations from the service team are contrary, caregivers must hold the infant while feeding him if the infant is: Medium-High (1) Birth through six months old; or Medium (2) Unable to sit unassisted in a high chair or other seating equipment during feeding.
+Medium (c) Caregivers must never prop a bottle by supporting it with anything other than the child or adult's hand. (d) A caregiver who cares for more than one infant must: Medium (1) Sterilize shared bottles or training cups between uses by different infants; and Medium (2) Clean high chair trays before each use.
+Best Practice Suggestion Best practice suggests: Feeding infants while infants are awake; - Dury visiting we want an and we all times for visiting to the act table for the and

-- Feeding infants while infants are awake; - Providing regular snack and meal times for infants who eat table food; and - Ensuring children no longer being held for feeding are fed in a safe manner.
+- Providing regular snack and meal times for infants who eat table food; and - Ensuring children no longer being held for feeding are fed in a safe manner.